usnationalarchives/digital-preservation/README.md

 4. Self-Documentation
 5. External Hardware Dependencies
 6. External Software Dependencies
-7. Licensing and Patents
+7. Impact of Patents
-8. Encryption and Rights Management
+8. Technical Protection Mechanisms

 The answers to all the questions have been assigned numeric values, which are used to calculate an overall numeric Risk Rating and a general Risk Level which translates to: Low Risk, Moderate Risk, and High Risk.